Broadway Access Review -

 Bathrooms:

-• located up a flight of stairs (below the mezzanine), though there is one non-gendered accessible restroom on the orchestra level
+• located up a flight of stairs (below the mezzanine) with women on house left and men on house right.
+The accessible restroom is on the left side of the orchestra

 Other theater accessibility: